 3 For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh:

-Although the Law of Moses was thoroughly righteous and holy (Rom 7:12; 9:31), it did not have the spiritual power to veritably cleanse a soul from the stains of sin.
+Although the Law was thoroughly righteous and holy (Rom 7:12; 9:31), it did not have the spiritual power to veritably cleanse a soul from the stains of sin.
 Lacking as yet the acceptable atonement, God prescribed special interim rituals which would release the offerant from guilt.
-Sins were forgiven under the Old Covenant, but in a pre-active manner, that is, conditioned upon a future event which God recognized in perfect foreknowledge.
+So sins were forgiven under the Old Covenant, but in a fore-sighted manner, that is, conditioned upon a future event which God’s perfect foreknowledge established.
 Thus, the Lord was ready to forgive the penitential prayer (Ps 86:5) and He put away David’s sin so that he did not die (2Sam 12:13).

 Nevertheless, this weakness of the Law to actually take away sins signified a limitation in the relationship between God and His creation which was finally removed by the Atonement of Christ.
-The result was the blessed coming of the Holy Spirit into the hearts and minds of every believer.
-In the Old Testament, the Spirit came and went as God deemed best, but in the New Testament, He comes into our hearts to stay (John 16:7).
-Crucially here the Law was weak, but Jesus Christ effected tremendous steps in reconciling Mankind with his Creator.
+The result was the blessed coming of the Holy Spirit into the hearts and minds of each believer.
+In the Old Testament, the Spirit came and went as God deemed best, but in the New Testament, the Spirit comes to stay (John 16:7).
+And here the Law was crucially weak, but Jesus Christ effected tremendous steps in reconciling Mankind with his Creator.
 The new Temple of God is within the hearts of His cleansed and forgiven people.

-In these chapters the apostle Paul has delicately and astutely placed his arguments before the Jews (see note Rom 7:12), for with his whole being he wants them to be saved (Rom 9:3).
-He has readily identified himself as a Jew in order to save the Jews (see 1Cor 9:19-23).
-Elsewhere however, he speaks more emphatically about the Law, saying that it was disanulled because of this very inability to make its adherents perfect (Heb 7:18-19).
+The apostle Paul has delicately and astutely placed his arguments before the Jews (see note Rom 7:12), for with his whole being he wants them to be saved (Rom 9:3).
+He has readily identified himself as a Jew in order to save the Jews (see 1Cor 9:19-23) and he commends their heritage.
+The fact is nevertheless inescapable that the Law was disannulled, or superseded, because it was incapable of making its adherents perfect (Heb 7:18-19).
+And that’s what he means in saying, The Law…was weak through the flesh.

 Adam Clarke writes, “The law was a spirit of death, by which those who were under it were bound down, because of their sin, to condemnation and death…The law could not pardon; the law could not sanctify; the law could not dispense with its own requisitions.”
 I believe this overstates the case unto making the Law an unnecessary evil.
 In truth, the Law was ordained by God so that Man could truly and effectively find right-standing with Him.
 Pardon was extended to those under the Law.
 Guilt was released by doing the statutes of the Law.
 Favor and blessing flowed to those who honored the Law.
 Incredible testimonies abound in the era of the Law.
-The focus is rather upon this crucial fact: the Law was incomplete without the perfect atonement of Christ.
-Now that He has effected that offering, the era of the Law has ended.
-A new and living way has been opened into the Holy Place (Heb 10:20).
-That is a primary theme in the epistle to the Hebrews.
+The focus is rather upon this crucial fact: without an adequate Atonement, the Law was limited, but now that Christ has offered the one perfect sacrifice, a new and living way has been opened into the Holy Place (Heb 10:20).
+The book of Hebrews elaborates that truth.

 4 That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.

-The Greek word dikaioma is not normally translated righteousness, but “precept, statute, judgment” (see note Rom 5:18).
-This spotlights the fact that while the precepts and statutes of the Law were beautifully designed and initiated by God, they did not make anybody perfect in the Old Covenant economy (Heb 7:19).
-Rather, they were completed, fulfilled, accomplished in the details of the New Covenant of Jesus Christ.
-Or as the Apostle says later on, Christ is the end of the Law for righteousness to every one that believeth (Rom 10:4).
-The types and shadows of the Law all pointed to a better hope which would even more clearly validate and fulfill the designs of Law (Mat 5:17).
-And after His resurrection Jesus opened the eyes of His disciples to those truths such that their hearts burned within them (Luke 24:27, 32).
+The same statutes of the Law looked forward to the New Covenant of Christ, in which they were completed, fulfilled, accomplished.
+Or as the Apostle says later on, Christ is the end of the Law for righteousness (dikaiosune) to every one that believeth (Rom 10:4).
+The types and shadows contained in the precepts and statutes of the Law all pointed to a better hope which would validate and fulfill the designs of Law (Mat 5:17).
+After His resurrection Jesus opened the disciples’ understanding to these prophetic truths such that their hearts burned within them (Luke 24:27, 32).

 So the statutes and decrees of the Law were fulfilled in us who walk…after the Spirit.
 Their finishing touch was designed to come into focus in the Messiah’s Kingdom within you (Luke 17:21).
-A concise commentary on this truth can be found after the lengthy list of Old Testament heroes of faith: And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect (Heb 11:39-40).
+A concise commentary over this fact is given at the close of the heroes of faith: And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect (Heb 11:39-40).
 The righteousness of the Mosaic Law came to its intended end in the new Law of Christ.

 5 For they that are after the flesh do mind the things of the flesh; but they that are after the Spirit the things of the Spirit.
 6 For to be carnally minded is death; but to be spiritually minded is life and peace.
 7 Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.

-The human mind is the battleground of good and evil.
+The human mind is the battleground for a man’s war with evil.
 It was there that Satan insinuated his pernicious thoughts to Eve and there that Adam decided to rebel against God’s command.
 According to James 1:14-15, sin is first conceived in the mind.
 In fact, the most damaging sins for the individual might not even be made known.
 Lust, envy, hatred, unforgiveness, bitterness, pride, arrogance, these are conceived and cultivated virtually sight-unseen in the mind.
 They are death to the soul!
 The Apostle depicts the scene in two contrasting patterns: “To think and live according to the Flesh is to be an enemy of God and results in spiritual death; to think and live according to the Spirit is to submit to the Law of God and results in life and peace.”
-A simple axiom with grave consequences.
+A simple axiom of very grave consequence.

 8 So then they that are in the flesh cannot please God.
 9 But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
 Now if any man have not the Spirit of Christ, he is none of his.
 10 And if Christ be in you, the body is dead because of sin; but the Spirit is life because of righteousness.

 Again the picture is black and white.
 We are either in the flesh, or we are in the Spirit.
-Meaning, we are either living according to the will and desires of the Flesh, or according to the will and desires of the Holy Spirit.
+Meaning, we are either living according to the will and desires of our own selfish flesh, or according to the will and desires of the Holy Spirit of God.
 We are either in Christ, or we are none of His.
 We are either a living branch connected to the Vine (John 15:5), or a dead one destined to be burned (John 15:6).
 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit (John 3:6).
 The man who is in flesh will display the selfish deeds of the flesh, while the man who is in the Spirit will display the honorable fruit of the Spirit (Gal 5:22-23).

-This either/or dichotomy concludes in verse ten: either the body is dead and the spirit is alive, or the body is alive and the spirit is dead.
+This either/or spiritual dichotomy concludes in verse ten: either the body is dead and the spirit is alive, or the body is alive and the spirit is dead.
 There are no other options and no middle ground because there are only two destinies.
-See note for Rom 6:2.
-The body (soma) and the flesh (sarx) are used synonymously in reference to the natural man’s fallen nature.
-Obviously the body is not physically dead when Christ comes to live within (1Cor 6:19), however, the selfish desires of the body must be put to death.
-In Rom 7:24, it is the body of this death.
+Earlier the Apostle explained the importance of considering ourselves to be dead to sin (see notes for Rom 6:2, 11).
+This mindset is necessary because of sin.
+The body (soma) and the flesh (sarx) are used synonymously in reference to a man’s fallen, sinful nature.
+Obviously the body with its selfish desires does not literally die when Christ comes to live within (1Cor 6:19).
+The body of this death must be put to death daily (Rom 7:24).

 In verse ten, the KJV incorrectly capitalizes the word, spirit.
 For while the Holy Spirit could be characterized as life, the other half of the either/or arrangement reveals the subject to be the human individual.
-When the Trinity makes His abode in the person (John 14:16, 23) the soul/spirit is quickened, or made alive, but the body is not reborn until the last day.
+When the Trinity makes His abode in the person (John 14:16, 23) the soul/spirit is quickened (made alive), but the body is not reborn until the last day.
 Jesus said, It is the spirit that quickeneth; the flesh profiteth nothing (John 6:63).
 Meaning, apparently, that God communicates and draws His human creation by spiritual methods as opposed to fleshly methods.
 No good thing dwells in the flesh (Rom 7:18).

 11 But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you.

-Even the mortal bodies of the saints will one day be made alive, but in order to experience Heaven, the resurrection of the spirit and soul must precede it (Rev 20:6).
-The resurrection of the body is the last step of Redemption (more in v23).
-The three parts of man will all “die,” but Christ is able to quicken them as a new creature.
-The soul and spirit die spiritually when a man commits sin, but they are made alive by the healing power of Christ (v10) at the new birth.
-The body though, is conceived in sin and entirely infected by this death-corrupted world.
-It is not made alive by Christ, but must be kept under and subjected (1Cor 9:27) until the final breath is drawn.
+The three parts of man will all “die,” but Christ is able to make them anew.
+The soul and spirit die spiritually when a man commits sin, but the body is conceived in sin and entirely infected by this death-corrupted world.
+It will not be made alive by Christ, but must be kept under and subjected (1Cor 9:27) until the final breath is drawn.
 At death, the souls and spirits of the saints go to be with the Lord, but their bodies remain in the grave until the end of the world, when at the sound of the Last Trump, they too will be quickened and reunited with the soul and spirit.
-See notes on 1Cor 15
+See notes on 1Cor 15.

 The body of death, or carnal mind, is that fallen, depraved part of man which he has naturally on account of being born into this world of sin.
 However, each man is also born with an untarnished soul, a moral conscience and the honest abilities to think, comprehend and choose.
-By his own sin, his soul and spirit will die, for all have sinned.
+His soul and spirit will die on account of his own personal choice to sin.
 The two natures are in stark contrast – the fleshly, selfish nature is constantly impulsing the person to follow its mind, and the Godward spiritual nature calls the person to follow its mind.
 See notes at Rom 5:12; 6:23; 7:14.

 12 Therefore, brethren, we are debtors, not to the flesh, to live after the flesh.
 13 For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.